ruggeri/tech-notes/randos/bicycles/derailleur-gearing.md

       bikes.
   - Link: http://ritzelrechner.de/?GR=DERS&KB=30,46&RZ=11,13,15,17,20,23,26,30,36&UF=2135&TF=90&SL=2.8&UN=KMH&DV=gearInches

+## Common Single Setups

+- These are typically fitness bikes.
+I can look more into them in the future.

 ## Common Double Setups

 - XX-YY cogset means that the smallest cog has XX teeth and the largest